poopoo-api/poopoo-api/README.md

 ## 🔎 Features
 More features will be added in the future!
-* Image Downloader: An API that can download images.
+* Website Screenshoter: An API that can screenshot websites.
+* Color Inverter: An API to invert the color of images
+* Grayscale Image: An API to grayscale images
+* Pixelate Image: An API to pxelate images
+* Roman Numeral Converter: An API to convert roman numerals to numbers and numbers to roman numerals
 * Github Info: An API that can fetch a Github's user info.
 * Password Generator: An API that can generate a random and **unique** password.
 * QOTD: An API that can generate random questions everytime you refresh the page.